AdelaogalaLab/Bulk_rnaSeq/README.md

 **Introduction**

 RNA sequencing (RNA-seq) is a powerful technique used to analyze the transcriptome of an organism, providing insights into gene expression patterns under various conditions.
-In this guide, we outline a comprehensive pipeline for processing RNA-seq data, specifically tailored raw data acquisition that we generated out lab to complete downstream analysis.
+In this guide, we outline a comprehensive pipeline for processing RNA-seq data, specifically tailored from raw data acquisition to complete downstream analysis.
 This pipeline encompasses:

 Data Acquisition: Retrieving raw sequencing data.
 Quality Control: Assessing and ensuring the quality of the raw data.